itcraftme/itcraftme/docs/it/k8s_knowledge.md

 ![namespace](./images/k8s_namespace.png)

 ### Kube-dashboard
--Shiped automatically with minikube (specified with minikube)
+- Shiped automatically with minikube (specified with minikube)
 ### Kube-system
 - DO NOT create or modify in kube-system
 - System processes